taeheej/multi-objective-optimization/README.md

 ## Running the Code
-Install python for your system (v3.6 or later).
+Install python for your system (v3.6 or later)

 Install tensorflow (v1.15.2)

 Install keras (2.2.4)

 Install matplotlib, tqdm, pickle